 When small businesses are involved in manufacturing, there are a number of manufacturing methods that are employed.
 These are flexible, continuous, intermittent and custom manufacturing.

-This type of manufacturing is extremely suitable for the small manufacturer.
-Flexible manufacturing uses equipment that is controlled by a number of Computer Numerical Control (CNC) computers.
+Flexible manufacturing is remarkably suitable for a small manufacturer.
+Flexible manufacturing uses equipment that is controlled by a number of Computer Numerical Control (CNC) systems.
+This type of process is also known as contract manufacturing.
 The production relies more on robotic cells than manufacturing personnel which allows the business owner to change the products manufactured to react to customer or market needs.

 The use of automation produces a product that is manufactured to precise specifications which in turn improves the quality of the product.
 The only disadvantage of this type of manufacturing is the high initial cost of the manufacturing equipment.